knative/specs/specs/eventing/control-plane.md

 should indicate the reason for the error.

-If the Trigger's `spec.delivery.deadLetterSink` field it set, it MUST be resolved to a URL and reported in `status.deadLetterSinkUri` in the same manner as the `spec.subscriber` field before setting the `Ready` condition to `true`.
+If the Trigger's `spec.delivery.deadLetterSink` field it set, it MUST be resolved to a URI and reported in `status.deadLetterSinkUri` in the same manner as the `spec.subscriber` field before setting the `Ready` condition to `true`.

 Once created, the Trigger's `spec.broker` SHOULD NOT permit updates; to change